IBMCodeLondon/chatbot-workshop/training.md

     ![Create intent](assets/intents.png)

-9.  **Click on the Entities** tab in the top menu bar.
+9.  **Click back and then click on the Entities** tab in the top menu bar.
 This is where you can add entities.
 Add the entity you wrote in Step 1.
 Click **Done** when finished.

     ![Create entity](assets/entities.png)